- Temperatures of more than 75 degrees Fahrenheit is too hot for a guinea pig.

 What Temperature is Too Hot for Guinea Pigs?

-An environment with a temperature of more than 75 degrees Fahrenheit is too hot for a guinea pig.
+The maximum temperature guinea pigs can stand is 75 degrees Fahrenheit.
 The ideal temperature range for this pet is between 60 degrees and 75 degrees Fahrenheit.

 Why is it Important to Monitor the Temperature of a Guinea Pig’s Cage?